Ian M. Humphreys, D.O.

 Awards and honors

 Dr Humphreys received over 10 scholarship awards during medical school for academic excellence, stewardship, and merit.
 He graduated medical school Summa Cum Laude with Psi Sigma Alpha Distinction.
 During residency he received two grants for Humanitarian Service projects abroad.
-In 2014, he was awarded the Ig Noble Prize in Medicine and in 2018 he was recognized as a Seattle Met Top Doc.
+In 2014, he was awarded the Ig Noble Prize in Medicine and in 2018, 2019, and 2020 he was recognized as a Seattle Met Top Doc.
 In 2020 he was awarded WWAMI Pro Recognition for his commitment to excellence in medical student service.
-He currently serves on numerous committees within several national organizations including the American Rhinologic Society and is the Director of Rhinology for the Education Committee of the American Osteopathic College of Otolaryngology- Head & Neck Surgery.
+He currently serves on numerous committees within several national organizations including the American Rhinologic Society and is the Director of Rhinology Education of the American Osteopathic College of Otolaryngology- Head & Neck Surgery Education Committee.